YazidMa/ADA_website/index.md

    <img src="https://user-images.githubusercontent.com/91223105/146430504-d3b32371-d097-49a3-b2a7-ca1565161b8c.png" width="400" />
 </p>

-**TODO** : ajouter les violins plot pour voir la dispertion

-It appears that all the mean value are slightly positive, meaning that, on average, the persons are more quoted when they talk positively about Trump, which is rather the opposite of what one would expect.
-Of course, this also can be linked with the method used by Vader to determine if a sentence is positive or negative.
-This can introduce a bias in our study, so let's take that in mind when analyzing the results.
-But this can also be explained by the a respect for the presidential function, leading newspapers to be kind while quoting people talking about the president.

-We can also note that there are no extremes.
-Two hypotheses can be put forward: either the feelings are extreme in the given category and thus the positive and negative compensate each other to give a more nuanced set, or the feelings are nuanced from the start.
-We can investigate this thanks to the violinplots: in general, we notice that feelings about Trump are widely dispersed between -1 and 1, showing great diversity.

-Nationality, gender and occupation seem to present differences in opinion about Trump.
+**GRAPH NATIONALITY**

 For nationality, countries in Europe, Australia, and North America are more supportive of Trump than those in Africa and Asia.
+We can see in particular that the South America continent is largely under-represented compared to the others.
+Africa is also under-represented but in a less marked way.

+**GRAPH GENDER**

 For gender, it is males who are more supportive of Trump than females.
+It appears that more men are quoting when talking about Trump than women (7979 against 1747), however these differences in numbers are probably due to biases in the original database rather than the subject of Trump.

+**GRAPH OCCUPATIONS**

 For occupations, drivers, sports, and art are more favorable to Trump than politics, law, journalists, and science.

+**GRAPH PARTY**

 For the party, there are no differences between Republicans and Democrats.
 It is interesting to note that both Republican and Democrat are in favour of Trump.
 However, as they present a similar mean compound, the explanation is probably the same as before: newspapers only quote person talking with respect of the president, leading to a bias selection of the quotes (considering that people against the president are more likely to be aggressive in their words).
+Moreover, we can note that the numbers of quotations is very well balanced.

+**GRAPH ETHNIC**

 Ethnic group are more complicated to analyze considering the number of quotes available: there are only few Asian and Latino-American people are quoted (respectively 17 and 4).
 Here it seems that the ethnic group the more in favor of Trump are the African American, ahead Caucasian.
 This is clearly not what was showed by the polls between 2015 and 2020.
 This result could be explain by the will of Conservative newspapers to improve the image of Trump by quoting African Americans in favor of Trump.
 But this is only an hypothesis which is probably not enough to explain this result, and it could also be due to limitations of Vader.

-It is interesting to note also the differences in the number of citations between the labels.
-It appears that more men are quoting when talking about Trump than women (7979 against 1747).
-We can see in particular that the South America continent is largely under-represented compared to the others.
-Africa is also under-represented but in a less marked way.
-However, these differences in numbers are probably due to biases in the original database rather than the subject of Trump.
-On the other hand, in the case of parties, it is very well balanced.
+In a more general way, it appears that all the mean value are slightly positive, meaning that, on average, the persons are more quoted when they talk positively about Trump, which is rather the opposite of what one would expect.
+Of course, this also can be linked with the method used by Vader to determine if a sentence is positive or negative.
+This can introduce a bias in our study, so let's take that in mind when analyzing the results.
+But this can also be explained by the a respect for the presidential function, leading newspapers to be kind while quoting people talking about the president.

+We can also note that there are no extremes.
+Two hypotheses can be put forward: either the feelings are extreme in the given category and thus the positive and negative compensate each other to give a more nuanced set, or the feelings are nuanced from the start.
+We can investigate this thanks to the violinplots: in general, we notice that feelings about Trump are widely dispersed between -1 and 1, showing great diversity.

+**GRAPH VIOLINPLOT**

 So far, the results that show an average positive feeling are quite counter intuitive.
 For that reason, we will compare Vader result with Flair ones.
 Flair is another pre-trained sentiment analysis method.
 Contrary to Vader, it only returns “positive” or “negative” while analysing a sentence instead of a compound.
 We represented the percentage of negative sentences return by Flair for the previous categories.